bgorlick/lightning-rfc/bolts/onion-protocol.md

 Should the HMAC not indicate route termination and the next hop be a peer of the current node, then the new packet is assembled by blinding the ephemeral key with the current node's public key and shared secret, and serializing the routing info, per-hop payload and end-to-end payload fields.
 The resulting packet is then forwarded to the addressed peer.
+The addressed peer MUST be a direct neighbor of the node processing the packet.
+Should the processing node not have a peer with the matching address, then it MUST drop the packet and signal a route failure.

 ## Shared secret